NekoUnborn/AndrewDuggan_T3A2-A/README.md

 ## User Stories
 <!-- CMP1043-5.1 Provide UX/UI design documentation(user stories) that adequately show Agile methodology implementation. - Provides multiple user stories that use ‘persona, what and why’ that outline meaningful features of project.
 Shows evidence of user story revision and refinement. -->
+MVP
+- As a parent, I want a Login system so I can see my information.
+- As a Parent, I want to make a medicine routine in order to allow my children to take their medicine.
+- As a parent, I want to add medicine to the list if it does not already exist, in order to keep the list accurate.
+- As a kid, I want to have an understandable description of what the medicine does, so I can know why I am taking it.
+- As a kid, I want a Reward system to give me incentive to take my medicine.
+- As a parent, I want a Reminder system so I can be told if my kids have not had their medicine.

+Extras
+- As a parent/kid, I would like to have an Image of the medicine so I know what the medicine looks like
+- As a busy parent, I would like the reminders to be sent to my mobile, so I can still receive them on the go.

 ## Wireframes for multiple standard screen sizes, created using industry standard software